ashutoshgupta1/Image_Filters-Page/README.md

 # Image_Filters-Page
-I am new to Github and this was a trial to learn to use github.
+This was a trial to learn to use github.
 Please ignore the commits and not commenting in code because as I said this was a TRIAL.
 This is miniproject I built using basic technologies and wanted a place to show it off :)
 MORE GREAT PROJECTS TO COME IN SHORT TIME using more advanced tech(I am learning)!